nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Criminal, Trade

 There is great risk attendant on entering the Cold Trade,even for a Rogue Trader.
 Potential buyers of great wealth and influence must be approached with caution—lest the Imperial authorities hear of these activities and lest the shadowy powers of the Drusus Marches underworld intervene.
-There are guides through this dangerous underworld, such as the Kasballica representatives of Footfall, but even they are difficult to pproach.
+There are guides through this dangerous underworld, such as the Kasballica representatives of Footfall, but even they are difficult to approach.

 #### Objective 3: Defeat the Treacherous Eldar